usmanhameed2017/Node-JS/Lecture-05/Theory.md

 • `FS (FileSystem)` is non-global core module it means we have to import it before use.

 ## Third-Party Modules (External Modules)
-• Third-party modules are modules that are downloaded with a package manager such as npm.
+• Third-party modules are the modules that are downloaded with a package manager such as npm.

 • These modules are usually stored in the `node modules` folder.